Proudly serving the Gainesville community since 1987.

 Bacteria and bits of food combine in your mouth to form white, sticky plaque.
 When left long enough, plaque becomes tartar.
 This can cause tooth decay, which often leads to cavities.
 Twice-a-year cleanings at Van Dyke General and Implant Dentistry removes this buildup and may prevent periodontal disease.
 Cleanings also involve polishing, a pain-free process that removes additional stains and plaque.
 The result is a brighter, whiter smile, and usually in under an hour.

-Nothing beats a cleaning from the dentists at Van Dyke General & Implant Dentistry.
+Nothing beats a professional dental cleaning from a Gainesville dentist at Van Dyke General and Implant Dentistry.
 For a great, clean feeling that lasts, schedule your next appointment.

 The health of your teeth is an indicator of your overall health.
 Regular cleanings ward off periodontal disease, which may be an indicator of heart disease and other issues.